AI with dataflows

 Binary Prediction models

-Binary Prediction models, more formally known as binary classification models, are used to classify a dataset into two groups.
+Binary Prediction models, more formally known as binary classification models, are used to classify a semantic model into two groups.
 They're used to predict events that can have a binary outcome.
 For instance, whether a sales opportunity will convert, whether an account will churn, whether an invoice will be paid on time, whether a transaction is fraudulent, and so on.

 The output of a Binary Prediction model is a probability score, which identifies the likelihood that the target outcome will be achieved.

 - A minimum of 20 rows of historical data is required for each class of outcomes